HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: It's been an amazing month learning about *Node.js, Mongoose, Schemas, models, instances, MongoDB, non-realational database structure, collections, documents, fields, TDD, Promises, asynchronous code, etc.* While I'm geeked to start learning about React I have to figure out some way to find time that I don't have to continue to learn about *Node.js, Mongoose, and MongoDB*.
 Luckily I start a MongoDB class come March 20th.
 Here's to time, or lack thereof.

+## Day 38: February 26, 2018

+**Progress**: While I made some progress in *The Complete Developers Guide to MongoDB* today, I still have 11 more videos to complete before EOD Wednesday 2/28.
+It shouldn't be a issue, however the section deals with many advanced Mongoose operations and features.

+**Thoughts**: Although I've mentioned this several times before, I'm super happy to have spent the past month plus learning backend logic.
+That and I'm hoping to find a way to continue to learn and reinforce my understanding of backend logic while I embark on a new journey to learn React.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: **M001: MongoDB Basics**